nedmarafawi/TripleW-NFT-web-app/README.md

 ## 🔖 About The Project
-TripleW #01 is an NFT project consisting of 50 randomly generated three-word combination.
+TRIPLEW #01 is an NFT project consisting of 50 randomly generated three-word combination.
 Each piece is a unique and really funny.<br>

 You can find the code for the deployed Smart Contract <a href="https://github.com/nedmarafawi/TripleW-NFT-Smart-Contract">here</a>